-A. Does your institution make use of SA degree-seeking applicants?
-X Yes r SAT Subject To est scores in admi ssion decisions f or first-time, first-year If yes, place check marks in the appropriate Fall 2016. riate boxes below to reflect y our institution's p policies for use in admission for Require Recommend ADMISSION Require for Some Consider If Submitted Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or X ACT SAT Subject Tests B. If your institution will make use of the Fall 2016 please indicate which ONE of admissions process): ACT with Writing component request ACT with Writing component reco mmended. pted C. Please indicate how your institution will use the SAT or ACT ess ay component; ch eck all that apply 7.
-For admission For placement For advising In place of an application ess As a validity check on the ap No college policy as of now Not using essay component SAT ess ay ACT essay D. In addition, does your institution use X yes no e applicants' test scores for ac cademic advising?
-E. Latest date by which SAT or ACT Latest date by which SAT SubjectF.
-If necessary, use this space to clarinot required of some students): Test scores fy your test must be received policies (e.g., if for fall-term adm ission dents, or if tests are G. Please indicate which tests your in stitution us es for placement (e.g., state tests) : SAT X ACT X SAT Subject Tests AP X CLEP X Institutional Exam X
+your institution make use of Saree-seeking applicants?
+X Yes AT, ACT, o or SAT Subject T est scores in admission d lecisions t for first-time, first t-year,

+If yes, p lace check marks in the approp 18. riate boxes below to reflect your institut ion's policies for use in admission for

+Require Recommend ADMISSIO Require t for Con sider If mitted Not Used

+ACT SAT Γ or ACT Γ only Γ only Γ and SAT Subject Tests or X

+Subject Tests

+Fall 2018 admissio ACI X ACI If your in Fall 2018 admissioSATSAT B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2018 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process): ACT with writing required ACT with writing recommended.
+X ACT with or without writing accepted If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2018 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process): SAT with Essay component required SAT with ESSAY component recommended X SAT with or without ESSAY component accepted

+SAT es say ACT essay

+For admission 1101

+For placement

+For advising

+In place of an application ess .av

+As a validity check on the ap sav 🗆

+No college policy as of now photon cs

+Not using essay component X X

+E. Late dition, does your institution use X yes no est date by which SAT or ACT scores mus t be received for fall-term ad mission Apri l 7

+F. If no est date by which SAT Subject ecessary, use this space to clarif required of some students): fy your test policies (e.g., if tests are rec ommended fo r some st udents, or if tests are

+G. Please indicate which tests your institution uses for placement (e.g., state tests):

+SAT X

+ACT X

+SAT Subject Tests

+AP X

+CLEP X

+Institutional Exam X

+State Exam (specify):